jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 - Linked clause which are after conjunctions like ", and ..." in English.
   - [Temporal clause](#temporal-clause)
     - Likely a universal construction.
-    - Note that conditional constructions are usually similar to a temporal one, but the semantics of a conditional construction may be not directly temporal, as is in *If Shanghai is bigger than London, then it must be a huge conurbation*
+    - Note that conditional constructions are usually similar to a temporal one, but the semantics of a conditional construction may be not directly temporal, as is the case in *If Shanghai is bigger than London, then it must be a huge conurbation*
   - **Contrast clause**
     - Not that universal
   - [**Consequence clause**](#consequence-clause)